Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Hunting multiple populations in GCs with Gaia XP spectra

 where $\lambda$ and $f_\lambda$ are the wavelengths and fluxes (in units $\mathrm{erg s^{-1} cm^{-2} A^{-1}}$), respectively, of the star and $T$ refers to the transmission curve of the bandpass being used to derive magnitudes.
 We adopted transmission curves defined by step functions with center $\lambda_{0}$ and width $\delta \lambda$:

 We calculated grids of magnitudes by varying the value of $\lambda_{0}$ from 3,200 to 10,000 \AA\, and by assuming four different values of $\delta \lambda=100, 150, 200,$ and 1,000 \AA.
 For each combination of $\lambda_{0}$ and $\delta \lambda$, we calculated the magnitude difference between 1P and 2P stars.
 We found that the most-efficient filters to distinguish the distinct stellar populations of 47\,Tucanae are F3800$^{0200}$ and F4300$^{0100}$, which are sensitive to N and C variations, respectively.
 In particular, the pseudo color $C_{\rm m3800, m4300, GRP}$=($m3800^{0200}-m4300^{0100}$)$-$($m4300^{0100}-G_{\rm RP}$) maximizes the separation between 1P and 2P stars.
-Indeed, the 2P stars, which are enhanced in N and depleted in C with respect to the 1P, exhibit smaller ($m4300^{0100}-G_{\rm RP}$) and larger ($m3800^{0200}-m4300^{0100}$) colors than 1P stars with the same luminosity.
+Indeed, for a fixed luminosity, the 2P stars, which are N-rich and C-poor, exhibit smaller ($m4300^{0100}-G_{\rm RP}$) and larger ($m3800^{0200}-m4300^{0100}$) colors compared to the 1P stars.
 Magnitudes constructed with filters centered around $\lambda_{0} \sim 3,400$\,AA, such as F3400$^{0100}$, would be very sensitive to stellar populations with different nitrogen abundances.
 Nevertheless, we excluded photometry in these bands from the analysis.
 Indeed, as already demonstrated by \citet{cordoni2023a}, we verified that it is not possible to derive accurate determinations of the UV stellar magnitudes from the Gaia XP spectra, due to the poorer quality of the spectra in the extreme UV region.

 Moreover, we notice that the 2P stars are hotter than 1P stars with the same luminosity because of their higher helium content.
 Hence, they exhibit bluer colors than 1P stars.
 As a consequence, a wide color baseline, like $m4300^{0100}-m9225^{0150}$ would further increase the separation in the CMD between the sequences of 1P and 2P stars with different C and He abundances.